The best Black Friday deals on 4K and OLED TVs, picked by an expert

 This isn’t my first rodeo, nor is it the team’s – we’ve been covering Black Friday for longer than we’d care to admit.
 The tech team and I track TV prices all year round and know how to spot a good deal from a bad one, and we only recommend discounts on products we’ve tested and from brands we trust.

 Want even more deals?
-Head over to our main Black Friday 2024 guide
+Head over to our main Black Friday and Cyber Monday 2024 guide